McCosky: Tigers willing to sell, but will there be any buyers?

 There will be intrigue over Justin Verlander.
 He has veto power over a trade, but he has made it clear he wants no part of a rebuilding process.
 The remaining years and money on his contract ($78 million, three years) won’t be a deterrent to a team like the Cubs or Dodgers or even the Red Sox or Yankees – if they think that’s the one missing piece to a championship run.

 I can’t see the Tigers trading Miguel Cabrera.
 He’s 34.
 He’s been laboring through back and hip flexor pain.
-And he’s owned $184 million over the next six years, not counting two $30 million mutual option years on the back of that.
+And he’s owed $184 million over the next six years, not counting two $30 million mutual option years on the back of that.

 4. Manager Brad Ausmus, though he is not culpable for this mess, may end up taking the fall if things don’t turn quickly.
 He has in fact done impressive work the last couple of years plugging holes, baling water and keeping this rickety boat afloat.